ObjectIsAdvantag/sparkbot-webhook-samples/README.md

-# Cisco Spark WebHook Examples in nodejs
+# Spark Bot examples in nodejs

 Interested in creating your own Cisco Spark bots ?
 Pick an example that suits your scenario, and customize it.

 To run any of these examples, follow the [How to run on Cloud9](docs/HowToRunOnCloud9.md) or [How to run locally](docs/HowToRegisterOnSpark.md) guide.

-The examples below leverage the [sparkbot-webhook](sparkbot) nodejs library.
+The examples below leverage the [node-sparkbot](https://github.com/CiscoDevNet/node-sparkbot) nodejs library.
-To learn more about the library, check the [tests](tests/README.md) examples.

 To go further, take a [DevNet Learning lab](https://learninglabs.cisco.com/labs).